 - Reversible leggings – These leggings are true double duty.
 On one side, they are a print or pattern but when you turn them inside out, you magically get a second pair of leggings in a solid color.
 It’s like packing two pairs of leggings with just one pair.

-- Swimsuit cover-up – you can use a variety of clothing as a swimsuit cover-up, include a sundress, a loose-fitting t-shirt, flowy pants or joggers, shorts, or skorts.
+- Swimsuit cover-up – You can use a variety of clothing as a swimsuit cover-up, including a sundress, a loose-fitting t-shirt, flowy pants or joggers, shorts, or skorts.

 3. Coordinate colors